-The standards and interpretations that are optionally applicable to the Company as of December 31, 2020 were not applied in advance.
+The standards and interpretations that are optionally applicable to the Company as of December 31, 2021 were not applied in advance.
 Recently issued accounting pronouncements that may be relevant to the Company's operations are as follows:

-- Amendment to IFRS 16: Covid 19-Related rent concessions; - Amendments to IAS 1 : Classification of liabilities as current or non-current; - Amendments to IAS 16: Property, Plant and Equipment Proceeds before intended use. - Amendments to IAS 37 : Onerous contracts cost of fulfilling a contract - Annual Improvements 2018-2020.
+- Amendments to IAS 1: Classification of liabilities as current or non-current; Disclosure of Accounting Policies - Amendments to IAS 16: Property, Plant and Equipment Proceeds before intended use. - Amendments to IAS 37: Onerous contracts cost of fulfilling a contract - Annual Improvements 2018-2020 - Amendments to IAS 8 : Definition of Accounting Estimates - Amendments to IAS 12: Deferred tax related to Assets and Liabilities arising from a Single Transaction.